Previous dayJanuary 29, 2026Next day

 6.4 km6--✓ ReviewedUSGS →

-On January 29, 2026 at 23:51 UTC, a magnitude 2.4 earthquake struck 2 km NE of Dibble, Oklahoma.
+January 29, 2026 brought a magnitude 2.4 earthquake 2 km NE of Dibble, Oklahoma, logged at 23:51 UTC.
 A small number of nearby observers (6) submitted felt reports to the USGS.
-The hypocenter lay at 6.4 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 6.4 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 35.053°, -97.612°.
+Coordinates: 35.053°, -97.612°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29